 Whether you’re successful or not, the MAP application process is an opportunity to get valuable feedback.
 We make it a point to collect feedback from Stage 2 of the application process onwards and are happy to share it with you.
-As Jeremy discussed in our Application Workshop, receiving feedback can feel highly personal, but it comes from a good place and is a collection of observations from the many mentors in our ecosystem.
+As Jeremy discusses in each the Application Workshops he gives each year, receiving feedback can feel highly personal, but it comes from a good place and is a collection of observations from the many mentors in our ecosystem.

 It’s all part of the process of becoming a more resilient founder — you and your startup will be better for it if you take time to reflect on and action feedback you’ve been given.
 HBR identifies three keys to resilience as emotional intelligence, authenticity and agility — it is an essential skill to build as you continue on your startup journey.

 When it comes to MAP application process, being modest about your achievements will not help.
 At MAP we want to see evidence of startup teams who have a demonstrated record of success as well as a strong vision of how to get where they want to go.